mikemacd/gluten-o-matic/README.md

-gluten-o-matic ala "Gluten for Punishment"
+gluten-o-matic a.k.a.
+"Gluten for Punishment"
 ==========================================

 This is a quick tool for people who have gluten sensitivities (of various degrees) to do a quick scan of ingredients lists to see if they might contain gluten or items which may contain gluten or come into contact with gluten.